mcelaric/hoc/README.md

-# Advanced React And Redux testing module
+# Advanced React And Redux higher order component module

-Class code for learning how to write test cases for React applications
+Class code for learning how to write HOCs for React applications